thomasmarsh/python-turtle/turtle.md

 **Shell Exercises:**
 * At the command line, type `echo $SHELL`.
 This tells you which program you are using as your shell.
 What shell are you running?
 * The `$` in front of a name is a shell variable, also called an *environment variable*.
-Like Python, the shell is its own full-fledge programming language.
+Like Python, the shell is its own full-fledged programming language.
 You can see all environment variables by typing `env` at the prompt.
 Try it now.
 * The command `echo` is a way to print something to the screen (just like `print` in python), like we did with the `echo $SHELL` example above.
 Try the commands `echo $HOME` and `echo ~`.
 What does this tell you about the `$HOME` environment variable?

 > _If shell is like another programming language, why do I have to learn it?
 I only wanted to learn Python!_